 Dress For Success

 Even though it might sound silly to some, the clothes we wear influence how we behave and perceive our routines.
 Research has found that people feel more competent when wearing business clothes.
-If you stay in your pyjamas or too informal while WFH, you can bet that you won’t be as effective and productive.
+If you stay in your pyjamas or are too informal while WFH, you can bet that you won’t be as effective and productive.